 Catch up with emails: Data from McKinsey & Company shows that we spend 28% of our week reading and responding to emails.
 If you can use your travel time to stay on top of them, you can focus on your colleagues and key tasks when you’re in the office instead.

-Build your network: If you’re always on top of your emails, your travel time could be better spent making new contacts and touching base with colleagues and clients that you have not spoken to in a while.
+Build your network: If you’re always on top of your emails, your travel time could be better spent making new contacts and touching base with colleagues and clients you’ve not spoken to in a while.
 That could mean being more active on networks like LinkedIn and Twitter, or creating a plan for ways to expand your contact base.

 Learn a language: If you travel a lot, the chances are you have international colleagues.
 So why not use the time to take your overseas collaborations up a level by learning their language?
 It can help advance negotiations and build closer connections.
 Try an app like Duolingo and squeeze in 20 minutes a day.